Typical Sensor Operation

 Azimuth Window

-0° towards the external connector
+0° towards the external connectors

 90° a quarter turn counterclockwise from the connector